How to Extract Structured Data from PDF Documents with AI

 Step 4: Classify the Document (Optional)

-If your inbound stream mixes document types, add a short Connector node configured as an LLM call with a tiny schema:
+If your inbound stream mixes document types, add a short Connector node in Agent mode with a tiny Response Schema:

 { "documentType": { "type": "string", "enum": ["invoice", "purchase-order", "receipt", "contract", "other"] } }